Understanding and coping with shame: a complex and important emotion

 1. No one is born a shame

-2. Making mistakes does not mean eternal stain
+2. Making mistakes does not mean permanent taint

-The most important thing to realize is that feeling shame is human, the key lies in how we choose to face this emotion and turn it into motivation for personal growth.
+The most important thing is to realize that feeling shame is a human nature, and the key is how we choose to face this emotion and turn it into a driving force for personal growth.

 Conclusion

-Shame is a double-edged sword: excessive shame can undermine self-confidence, while a complete lack of shame can lead to moral decay.
-Finding the right balance and learning to live in harmony with this emotion can help us maintain a healthy mental state in life and achieve better self-growth.
+Shame is a double-edged sword: excessive shame can damage self-confidence, while no shame can lead to moral depravity.
+Only by finding a moderate balance and learning to live in harmony with this emotion can we help us maintain a healthy psychological state in life and achieve better self-growth.

 Link to this article: https://m.psyctest.cn/article/W1dMvG4v/